auth0/auth0-servlet/README.md

 Customise according to need.
 Default behaviour is to test for presence of `Auth0User` and `Tokens` acquired after authentication callback.
 And to parse and verify the validity (including expiration) of the associated JWT id_token.

+### Auth0User

+Represents the normalized User Profile received from Auth0 after successful authentication.
+For any custom profile attributes, you can get these from the `extraInfo` attribute which is a Map of any attributes received that were not already explicitly mapped.

 ## Issue Reporting